-In Daechi-dong, not only university students, but also students who have not yet graduated from high school have to attend classes and study day and night to compete for places in elite schools.
+In Daechi-dong, not only university students, but also pre-school students have to go to class and study day and night to compete for admission to elementary schools.

-In a brightly lit classroom in Daechi-dong, Seoul, South Korea, 4-year-old Tommy is busy writing a test with a pencil in his hand.
+In a brightly lit classroom in Daechi-dong, Seoul, South Korea, 4-year-old Tommy is busy writing a test with a pencil in hand.
 His little hands are shaking slightly, and his feet are dangling, barely touching the ground.

-The dark side inside the most notorious tutoring capital in Korea.
+The dark side inside the most notorious tutoring 'capital' in Korea.
 (Illustration photo)

 Race to kindergarten

-Now, the place has expanded its reach to children barely old enough to hold a pencil, so parents like Tommy’s are not only preparing their children for primary school, but also pushing them to study for entrance exams to English-medium kindergartens.
+Now, the place has expanded its reach to children barely old enough to hold a pencil, so parents like Tommy’s are not only preparing their children for primary school, but also pushing them to study for entrance exams at English-medium kindergartens.

 These centers not only teach children English, but also train them in test-taking skills, such as learning to recognize English letters, conversing with teachers in English...
 These children even have to learn how to behave in class, hold a pencil properly and know how to go to the toilet by themselves.